 The same scores might mean different things

-As you can see from the table, different credit-scoring models may have different ranges and scoring criteria.
+As you can see, different credit-scoring models may have different ranges and scoring criteria.
 That means the same credit score could represent something different depending on which credit model a lender uses.

-However, according to Jeff Richardson, vice president of marketing and communications for VantageScore Solutions, lenders create or use their own ranges when making credit-based decisions.
+And lenders create or use their own standards when making credit-based decisions.
 In other words, what one lender might consider “very good” another could consider “good.”

 Even with all the variability, knowing where you generally fall on the credit score range can still be important.
 Your range could help you determine which financial products you’re eligible for and the terms a lender might offer you.